michaelpeacock/demo-siem-optimization/instructions/03-bandwidth.md

-# Calculating bandwidth totals per host per hour with ksqlDB
+# Calculate Hourly Bandwidth Usage By Host with ksqlDB

 ## Using Zeek Conn data to calculate bandwidth totals per host per hour